 Thousands of Red-eared Sliders in an Asian market, likely exported from the United States.

 You have seen one before.
-These aquatic turtles are mostly green as hatchlings, but adults get about a foot long, have smooth dark shells, yellow lines on their neck and legs, and a red patch on each side of the head (although some older individuals become nearly entirely black).
+These aquatic turtles are mostly green as hatchlings, but adults get about a foot long, have smooth dark shells, yellow lines on their neck and legs, and a red patch on each side of the head (although some older individuals become nearly entirely black and other subspecies lack the red ear patch).
 Beginning around the 1950s, Red-eared Sliders were commonly sold as hatchlings at city corner pet shops and flea markets to children and adults with little idea as to their care requirements, how large they get, or that they can live for up to 40 years.
 Globally, around three to four million are exported from the United States every year, many to be sold in food markets, with the rest sold as pets, sometimes as disposable trinkets.
-Both here and abroad, many people who keep them as pets eventually get to a point when they can no longer care for them, but finding a suitable home for a Red-eared Slider (and most other aquatic turtles) can be very difficult, and turtle rescues do not have the capacity to handle them.
-For example, the New York Turtle and Tortoise Society website states,
+Both here and abroad, many people who keep them as pets eventually get to a point when they can no longer care for them, but finding a suitable home for sliders (and most other aquatic turtles) can be very difficult, and turtle rescues do not have the capacity to handle them.
+For example, the New York Turtle and Tortoise Society website states:

 “Unfortunately, NYTTS is no longer able to accept unwanted red-eared sliders for adoption.
 The high numbers of these turtles that have come our way in recent years have completely overwhelmed our ability to find homes or placements for them.
 We have received many thousands of slider turtles, and there simply aren’t enough resources or space for us to accommodate them, even on a temporary basis.”